 - Starts stiff

-Bottom-Line: Lightweight, durable, and tough enough to last a lifetime, the Arc’teryx Conveyor is the best backpacking belt/hiking belt out there for those who like to travel light and fast without compromising on quality and comfort.
+Bottom-Line: Lightweight, durable, and tough enough to last a lifetime, the Arc’teryx Conveyor is for those who like to travel light and fast without compromising on quality and comfort.

 Black Diamond Diamond Mine Belt